Svinjarička Čuka: Botanical remains

 The landscape around Svinjarička Čuka is characterised by a sub-Mediterranean climate.
 The river terrace on which the site is located supports diverse vegetation, including various species of wood and wild fruits.
 During the Neolithic, the surroundings likely consisted of small cultivated plots interspersed with wooded areas of ash and elm, as well as stands of light-demanding trees such as dogwood, hazel, and species of Prunus.
 Oak–hornbeam forests grew in the immediate vicinity.
 This mosaic environment provided favourable conditions for grazing, hunting, and the gathering of wild resources.

-Archaeobotanical evidence indicates the cultivation of einkorn (Triticum monococcum), emmer (Triticum dicoccum), and Timopheev’s wheat (Triticum timopheevii), suggesting mixed farming practices.
+Archaeobotanical evidence indicates the cultivation of einkorn (Triticum monococcum), emmer (Triticum dicoccum), and Timopheev's wheat (Triticum timopheevii), suggesting mixed farming practices.
 Barley (Hordeum vulgare) was probably grown for animal feed, while lentils (Lens culinaris), peas (Pisum sativum), and flax were likely cultivated in smaller garden plots within or near the settlement.
 Both cultivated and gathered plants served multiple purposes, including food, fodder, fuel, and building materials.

 Plant cultivation and domestication formed a key aspect of the Neolithisation process.
 Emmer and einkorn were ground into flour with grinding stones to produce bread and similar products, while legumes were crushed and cooked into porridge.
 Most plant remains are charred, though a few mineralised specimens were also recovered.
 Charred wood dominates the assemblage, but grain and seed remains from domesticated and wild species are also present.
 Fruit remains are rare, likely due to soil conditions and the carbonisation process.

 Svinjarička Čuka in the Metal Ages

 Archaeological evidence from the Leskovac Basin and the wider South Morava region indicates that this area remained a preferred zone of habitation throughout the Metal Ages and was consistently integrated into the major cultural groups of the Central Balkans.
 Cultural exchange also extended beyond these borders, connecting the region with the Carpathian Basin, the Danube area, and the southern Balkans.
-The archaeological record suggests a largely continuous socio-cultural development, interrupted only between the 14^{th} and 8^{th} centuries BC, a phase known as the Transitional Period.
+The archaeological record suggests a largely continuous socio-cultural development, interrupted only between the 14th and 8th centuries BC, a phase known as the Transitional Period.
 During this interval between the Late Bronze Age and the Early Iron Age, the South Morava Basin underwent significant changes in material culture and settlement patterns.
 Ongoing excavations at Svinjarička Čuka mirror these regional developments.
 The site shows continuous occupation from the Early Neolithic to the Early Iron Age, with the only break corresponding to the Transitional Period.